RenanPicoli/microprocessor/README.md

 # microprocessor
-small and simple processor, written in VHDL
+small and simple MIPS processor, written in VHDL

 * It fetches instructions during rinsig edge of clock, accesses register file, perform operations and accesses a D-cache (mini_ram), during the falling edge it will update the register file.